Prerequisite

 You can use the default AWS VPC, as internal resources are protected from Internet access via strict Security Groups.
 However, note that upstream API requests will use automatically assigned IPs.

 If you need fixed IPs for outbound requests (for example, to whitelist them in third-party services), we recommend creating a VPC with private/public subnets and a NAT Gateway.
-This setup provides a static IP address for all outbound traffic from your Ownstak resources.
+This setup provides a static IP address for all outbound traffic from your OwnStak resources.

 For detailed instructions, see the AWS guide on generating static outbound IP addresses.